ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 # Angular Evaluation

-Why should you take [Angular][1] for your next project?
-To determine your choice you evaluate some aspects of this popular javascript framework.
-The goal of this article is to show how you can evaluate the use of Angular.
-We don't look at [React][5] and [Vue.js][6], the two other main players in this section.
-You will be given the right arguments for Angular to make sense to take this framework and the way it is used, without getting into technical deep details.
+Why take [Angular][1] for the next project?
+To determine your choice you should evaluate some aspects of this popular javascript framework.
+The goal of this article is to show how you can evaluate the use of Angular, to give you the right arguments, without getting into technical deep details.

-To save you some time, let me some up something for you: Angular is still as good as React or as Vue.js, but the right choice depends on a wide range of factors which make it more or less suitable for the clients enviroment.
+We don't look at [React][5] or [Vue.js][6], the two other main players in this section.
+Instead of a comparsion between the tools, we take a look at the differences between frameworks and libraries in general.
+And to save you some time, let me some up something for you: Angular is still as good as React or as Vue.js, but the right choice depends on a wide range of factors which make it more or less suitable for the clients enviroment.

 ## Where to start?